bobbicodes/chip-sox/README.md

 Babashka socket REPL started at localhost:1666
 ```

-2. Open up `bb-sox.clj` in your Clojure editor and connect to the running socket REPL.
+2. Open up `chip-sox.clj` in your Clojure editor and connect to the running socket REPL.